What is student loan deferment?

 During the deferment period, borrowers might still be liable for accruing interest.
 As the interest continues to grow, the total amount a borrower pays will increase.

-Whether loans accrue interest during the deferment period often depends on the type of loan.
+Whether loans accrue interest during the deferment period often depends on the type of student loan.
 Federal loans that continue accruing interest during deferment include:

 • Direct unsubsidized loans